LockyAndLockally/Locky.CSharp/README.md

 if (!Locky.TryLock("ProcessB"))
 {
-    // import work is already going on, so let's skip it this time. return;
+    // important work is already going on, so let's skip it this time. return;
 }
 try